Berea-College-CSC-226/2024-fall-csc-226-p01-final-project-p01-main/README.md

   before the deadline.

 ```
     I can definitely complete the project.
+Some methods I can use to be successful before the deadline are to do more troubleshooting, fix the existing bugs, and improve functionality.
 ```

 ---